catppuccin/nvim/README.md

 }
 ```

-> [!Note]
-> For more information check out our [style-guide](https://github.com/catppuccin/catppuccin/blob/main/docs/style-guide.md)

-## Overwriting highlight groups
+### Overwriting highlight groups

-Global highlight groups can be overwritten in the setting, for example:
+Global highlight groups can be overwritten, for example:

 ```lua
 require("catppuccin").setup {